swarfte/Software-Engineering-Group-Project/README.md

 > - Bosco(P2104174) focus testing and management of the software
 > - Tim(P2104193) focus the model and controller of the software
 > - Jacky(P2104352) focus readme and testing of the software
-> - Benjamin(P2104459) focus the user interface and controller of the software
+> - Benjamin(P2104459) focus the user interface and readme of the software

 ## algorithm